bfmalone/BH-1450/pages/who.md

 ## Who were these designers?

-The designers of these bindings were often hired by large publishing companies of the day, such as Dodd, Mead, & Co.
-Doubleday, etc. However there were a number of notable artists on their own, who were commissioned and sought after for their beautiful and detailed designs.
+The designers of these bindings were often artists hired by large publishing companies and commissioned to do work on cover art.
+Before binding signatures become common, its hard to identify who exactly these indivudals were if they weren't named elsewhere within the book.
+Near the end of the 19th century and early 20th however, it was more common for artists to sign their work.
+A number of these designers notable artists in their own right, and were commissioned and sought after for their beautiful and detailed designs.
+Some of these more documented designers are discussed in other sections of this exhibition.